 Millennials and Money: On Savings

-Millennials are starting to figure out how to juggle Recession-era student loan payments and still afford rent, but the conversation about managing money—and saving money—is still really challenging.
+Millennials are starting to figure out how to juggle Recession-era student loan payments and still afford rent or a mortgage payment, but the conversation about managing money—and saving money—is still really challenging.

 Saving money is harder than it used to be.
 It’s true—here are a few quick facts to get this conversation started: